online lecture by Klaus Roth on April 18, 2023, 3 p.m

 The name Dieter Oesterhelt is closely linked to the bacteriorhodopsin he discovered, which does incredible things in the cell membranes of the archebacterium Halobacterium salinarum: when irradiated with light, it transports protons from the inside of the cell through the membrane to the outside.
 How Dieter Oesterhelt stumbled into his future research area by chance, recognized his luck and, thanks to insatiable curiosity, a lot of skill and a good deal of persistence, achieved a chemical masterpiece is described here.
 He has often been honored for his research achievements, including the renowned Albert Lasker Prize in 2021.
 He was incomprehensibly denied the Nobel Prize he long deserved, a mistake that can no longer be corrected.

-Around 1700 the bear was tap-dancing in Berlin.
+Around 1700, Berlin was a hive of activity.
 Bright minds were recruited from all over Europe and flocked to the city.
-They were welcome, they were not asked about their religion, they were allowed to try their luck.
-In this colorful start-up scene, a few alchemists made a discovery of the century with Prussian blue.
-The founded startup company flourished and the whole business plan consisted of a top secret recipe.
-The future of the company seemed secure, but only a few years later the whole manufacturing process was suddenly and unexpectedly published in all details in the Philosophical Transactions of the English Royal Society.
-It was common betrayal and the search for the culprit dragged on for 300 years.
-The case was finally closed recently.
-Let's roll up this alchemical Berlin "crime scene" again.
+They were welcome, no one asked about their religion, they were allowed to try their luck.
+In this colorful startup scene, a few alchemists made a discovery of the century with Berlin blue.
+The startup company they founded flourished and the entire business plan consisted of a top-secret recipe.
+The future of the company seemed secure, but just a few years later, the entire manufacturing process was suddenly and unexpectedly published in all its details in the Philosophical Transactions of the English Royal Society.
+It was a vile betrayal and the search for the perpetrator dragged on for 300 years.
+The case was only recently finally closed.
+Let's revisit this alchemical Berlin "crime scene".

-Every year around the first Advent, many local kitchens are transformed into small bakeries in which biscuits and other baked goods are made together.
-Then the scent of freshly baked Christmas cookies, cinnamon stars, stollen and gingerbread wafts through the living room.
-No other festival is so closely associated with smells as Christmas and this sensory impression remains in our blissful memories for the rest of our lives.
-Let's pick up the scent trail and try to fathom the chemical basis of the Christmas scent.
-The effort is rewarded, because with our new knowledge, the Christmas treats are guaranteed to taste even better.
+Every year around the first Sunday of Advent, many kitchens are transformed into small bakeries where people make cookies and other baked goods together.
+Then the smell of freshly baked Christmas cookies, cinnamon stars, stollen and gingerbread wafts through the living rooms.
+No other festival is as closely linked to smells as Christmas, and this sensory impression remains a happy memory for a lifetime.
+Let's follow the scent trail and try to find out the chemical basis of the Christmas scent.
+The effort will be rewarded, because with our new knowledge, the Christmas treats are guaranteed to taste twice as good.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.